surajithp/Task-Manager/README.md

 # Task-Manager

-RESTful API created with express server for task manager application API will allow users to perform CRUD operations on tasks
+RESTful API created with express server for task manager application, API will allow users to perform CRUD operations on tasks